W 670 (Lansoprazole delayed-release 30 mg)

-Lansoprazole is used in the treatment of barrett's esophagus; gerd; erosive esophagitis; gastritis/duodenitis; stomach ulcer (and more), and belongs to the drug class proton pump inhibitors.
+Lansoprazole is used in the treatment of barrett's esophagus; gerd; erosive esophagitis; gastritis/duodenitis; aspiration pneumonia (and more), and belongs to the drug class proton pump inhibitors.
 There is no proven risk in humans during pregnancy.
 Lansoprazole 30 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - W 670

 - Rx and/or OTC

 - B - No proven risk in humans